 - Offer recommendations to NICE regarding the potential for changing guidelines

-- Routine use of the proposed guidelines in general practice will reduce referrals for colonoscopy by 25% and gastroenterology IBS-related first appointments by 33%
+- Routine use of the proposed guidelines in general practice has reduced inappropriate referrals for colonoscopy by 25 per cent and gastroenterology IBS-related first appointments by 33 per cent

 - Patients with suspected cancer will access timely and urgent expert opinion